New Data Privacy Legislation for Zimbabwean Citizens

 - Personal data can only be processed for specified, explicit, and legitimate purposes, and data controllers are responsible for taking into account all relevant factors pertaining to data processing, such as the applicable legal and regulatory provisions of the law.

-- Personal data that is processed must be relevant, adequate and non excessive with respect to the purpose for which it is collected and further processed.
+- Personal data that is processed must be relevant, adequate, and non-excessive with respect to the purpose for which it is collected and further processed.

 - All personal data that is processed must be kept in a form that allows for the identification of applicable data subjects, for a period no longer that is needed in regards to the purpose for which the data in question was collected and further processed.